- Share this article on Facebook

 - Share this article on Comment

-This is the sixth of eight “brutally honest” Oscar ballots shared with THR by Academy members, two of which will post each day leading up to the Oscar ceremony on Sunday, March 2.
-(Also available for you to review: the first, the second, the third, the fourth and the fifth.)
-Beware of spoilers.
-And remember, these voters’ views are not necessarily endorsed by Scott Feinberg or THR.
+This is the third of five “brutally honest” Oscar ballots shared with THR by Academy members, one of which will post each day leading up to the Oscar ceremony on Sunday, March 2.
+(Also available for you to review: the first and the second.)
+Needless to say, these voters’ views are not necessarily endorsed by Scott Feinberg or THR.

 VOTER PROFILE: This Oscar voter is a longtime member of the Academy’s 450-member executives branch.